xameryn/CatJam/README.md

 # CatJam
-A very scuffed bot made by a very scuffed man.
+A very scuffed bot made by some very scuffed men.

 Run instructions: